seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 First, we define the entry point of the application `scan.py` and create a `Scan()` object to handle abstracting each major steps in the scanning pipeline to be run sequentially (note: not all actions are synchronous in SwagScanner!)

 ### Camera()
-The `Camera()` class is a superclass that can be extended to provide ability to use any depth camera.
+The `Camera()` class is an interface that can be extended to provide ability to use any depth camera.
 Looking at the `D435` object, we override the `get_intrinsics()` method with RealSense API calls to get the intrinsics of the camera.

 ### Arduino()
 The `Arduino()` class provides methods to initialize the Arduino and send bluetooth commands to it.
 We subscribe to asynchronous notifications from a custom bluetooth service which provides table state information.